tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-java-training-day-2.md

 In C# the foreach loop looks like this: `foreach (Number n in Numbers.getList())`

-Java doesn&#8217;t have a goto statement but you can accomplish the same thing by using a label&#8230;see you can still write spaghetti code 🙂
+Java doesn't have a goto statement but you can accomplish the same thing by using a label…see you can still write spaghetti code 🙂

 **Switch statement**